We currently handle Texas cases only.

 Bail functions as a sort of collateral between you and the court so that you can be conditionally released from custody.
 Often, people hire bail bond companies to post bail and then they get their money back after their court appearance.
 Most bail companies charge a premium of up to 10 percent for this service.
 If you fail to show up for your appearance, then a bounty hunter is hired by the bond company to find you.

-An attorney can work with you see if your charges can be reduced or dismissed entirely.
+A Texas criminal defense attorney can work with you see if your charges can be reduced or dismissed entirely.
 Get in touch with Blanchard & Thomas for a straightforward discussion on what your legal options might entail.
-Our lawyers are passionate about helping our clients overcome obstacles and move forward into a brighter future.
+Our criminal defense lawyers are passionate about helping our clients overcome obstacles and move forward into a brighter future.